Bernard Appassamy

 Handwriting a letter involved rituals, craft and layers of cognitive skills now bygone.

-As a migrant from Mauritius before email, I have accumulated thousands of handwritten personal letters, aerogrammes and documents.
-These records span events, from the mundane to the notable, from birth to death, across several correspondents, countries and decades.
+As a migrant arriving from Mauritius before email existed, I accumulated thousands of handwritten personal letters, aerogrammes and documents.
+These records spanned events, from the mundane to the notable, from birth to death, across several correspondents, countries and decades.

-My community’s history is collated into the rings of a tree or a topographic map.
+My community’s history is collated into a work resembling the rings of a tree or a topographic map.
 The contents remain confidential, with only a hint of the singular handwriting.
-The laborious gluing of each layer of paper reflects the generosity of time and sentiment in these epistolary relationships.
+The laborious hand cutting and gluing of each layer of paper mirrors the generosity of time and sentiment in these epistolary relationships.

 Reference